2016-2019 | BC & AB border

 McElhanney provided comprehensive services to upgrade 6km of highway to a four-lane divided standard, while improving the alignment, safety, and amenities.
 Our services included engineering design, aerial LiDAR, orthophoto mapping, ground surveys, landscaping design, and construction management.
 McElhanney’s design carefully took into consideration the environmentally sensitive vegetation and strategically located structures to minimize their impact on rare plants.

 McElhanney designed longitudinal fencing and wildlife crossings to facilitate wildlife travel across the four-lane highway.
 Similar projects adjacent to the area have shown an 80% reduction in collision rates as well as enabling wildlife to migrate to different parts of the parks in their search for feeding and breeding habitat.
-Furthermore, the wildlife crossing routes allow tourists an increased opportunity for wildlife viewing.

 The project contained the world’s longest wildlife overpass structure and was featured on numerous Canadian television news stations as well as the Discovery Channel and in local newspapers.
 While designed by another engineering firm, McElhanney was also engaged by Parks Canada to be the departmental representative for the overpass during construction.